goss-org/goss/README.md

 * group
 * package
 * port
-* process - Also adding any ports it's listening to
+* process - Also adding any ports it's listening to (if run as root)
 * service

 Will **NOT** automatically add: